 “I can live with all those moments, but I can’t live with second-and-20,” Wilcots said, referring to defense’s failure to stop the long pass to Jerry Rice that set up Montana’s game-winning TD pass to John Taylor with 34 seconds left.

-> “We practiced that for two weeks and we ended up with three defensive backs colliding with
+“We practiced that for two weeks and we ended up with three defensive backs colliding with each other.”

-> Bengals Still Feel Pain Of Almost, Not Quite
+Bengals Still Feel Pain Of Almost, Not Quite

-> Twenty-five years haven’t taken away the pain of a Super Bowl loss.
+Thirty years haven’t taken away the pain of a Super Bowl loss.

-> “It will never go away,” said Brooks.
+“It will never go away,” said Brooks.

 “I try not to think about it,” said Wilcots.

 “I think about it every year at Super Bowl time, and I don’t think about it the rest of the year,” said center Bruce Kozerski.

 It’s harder to forget because Wyche and Bengals players are convinced they would have beaten the Niners in 1989 with Wilson and Krumrie.

 “Would Stanley and Timmy have made 34 seconds’ difference?
 I think everybody in Cincinnati believes that,” Kozerski said.